OpenCyphal/libcanard/DESIGN.md

  *  | [33, 64]   | false           | uint64_t                                 |
  *  | [33, 64]   | true            | int64_t, or 64-bit float                 |
  */
-int canardDecodeScalar(const CanardRxTransfer* transfer,    ///< The RX transfer where the data will be copied from
+int canardDecodePrimitive(const CanardRxTransfer* transfer,    ///< The RX transfer where the data will be copied from
                        uint32_t bit_offset,                 ///< Offset, in bits, from the beginning of the transfer uint8_t bit_length,                  ///< Length of the value, in bits; see the table bool value_is_signed,                ///< True if the value can be negative; see the table